luigisaetta/data-science-bp/README.md

-# data-science-bp
+# Data Science Best Practices and Examples
-This repo will contains a set of best practices and examples for a successful adoption of **Data Science**
+This repository will contains a set of **best practices and examples** for a successful adoption of **Data Science**

 Some of these examples are based on **OCI DataScience Cloud Service** (https://www.oracle.com/it/data-science/service/).